 A Fund may issue Share Classes denominated in a currency other than the Base Currency of that Fund.
 In addition, a Fund may invest in assets that are denominated in a currency other than the Base Currency of that Fund.
 Accordingly, the value of a Shareholder's investment may be affected favourably or unfavourably by fluctuations in the rates of exchange of the different currencies.
 The Company may create hedged currency Share Classes to hedge the resulting currency exposure back into the Base Currency of the relevant Share Class.
 In addition, the Company may hedge the currency exposure due to investing in assets denominated in a currency other than the Fund's Base Currency.
-Whilst these hedging strategies are designed to reduce the losses to a Shareholder's investment if the currency of that Share Class or the currencies of assets which are denominated in currencies other than the Fund's Base Currency fall against that of the Base Currency of the relevant Fund and/or the currencies of the relevant or appropriate benchmark, the use of class hedging strategies may substantially limit holders of Shares in the relevant Share Class from benefiting if the currency of that Share Class rises against that of the Base Currency of the relevant Fund and/or the currency in which the assets of the relevant Fund are denominated and/or the currencies of the relevant or appropriate benchmark.
+Whilst these hedging strategies are designed to reduce the losses to a Shareholder's investment if the currency of that Share Class or the currencies of assets which are denominated in currencies other than the Fund's Base Currency fall against that of the Base Currency of the relevant Fund and/or the currencies of the relevant Share Class from benefiting if the currency of that Share Class rises against that of the Base Currency of that Share Class rises against that of the currency of the currency of that Share Class rises against that of the currency of the currency of that Share Class rises against that of the Base Currency of the currency of the currency of the relevant Share Class from benefiting if the currency of that Share Class rises against that of the currency of the relevant or appropriate benchmark, the use of class hedging strategies may substantially limit holders of Shares in the relevant Share Class from benefiting if the currency of that Share Class rises against that of the currency of the relevant or appropriate benchmark.